neurocyte/flow/README.md

 https://github.com/neurocyte/flow/assets/1552770/97aae817-c209-4c08-bc65-0a0bf1f2d4c6

+# Requirements
+- A modern terminal with 24bit color and kitty keyboard protocol support (kitty and ghostty are the only recommended terminals at this time)
+- NerdFonts support
+- Linux or MacOS (help porting to *BSD or Windows is welcome!)
+- A UTF-8 locale (very important!)

 # Building

-Make sure your system meets the requirements listed below.
+Make sure your system meets the requirements listed above.

 Flow tracks zig master most of the time.
 Build with: